reserved space

 E-Sangha Buddhism Portal

 Another wide-ranging service that contains free e-books, discussion forum, free e-cards etc that serves followers of many different traditions.
-I found a very interesting survey and discussion on sitting postures for meditation.
+I found a very interesting discussion on sitting postures for meditation and as part of my Master's studies, I got a good response on the forum to a survey on the Fifth Precept.
+Alas the forum got hacked and it doesn't look like resurfacing. :-(

 International Research Institute for Zen Buddhism